145.881 Maternal and child health advisory task force.

 Subd.
 2. Duties.
 The advisory task force shall meet on a regular basis to perform the following duties:

-(a) review and report on the health care needs of mothers and children throughout the state of Minnesota;
+(a) Review and report on the health care needs of mothers and children throughout the state of Minnesota;

-(b) review and report on the type, frequency and impact of maternal and child health care services provided to mothers and children under existing maternal and child health care programs, including programs administered by the commissioner of health;
+(b) Review and report on the type, frequency and impact of maternal and child health care services provided to mothers and children under existing maternal and child health care programs, including programs administered by the commissioner of health;

-(c) establish, review, and report to the commissioner a list of program guidelines and criteria which the advisory task force considers essential to providing an effective maternal and child health care program to low income populations and high risk persons and fulfilling the purposes defined in section 145.88;
+(c) Establish, review, and report to the commissioner a list of program guidelines and criteria which the advisory task force considers essential to providing an effective maternal and child health care program to low income populations and high risk persons and fulfilling the purposes defined in section 145.88;

-(d) make recommendations to the commissioner for the use of other federal and state funds available to meet maternal and child health needs;
+(e) Make recommendations to the commissioner for the use of other federal and state funds available to meet maternal and child health needs;